Investors challenge Tilton's U.S. bankruptcy plan for her Zohar funds

 An attorney for holders of Zohar notes, however, warned that Tilton and the Zohar funds had to resolve who actually controlled the equity of the portfolio companies, which includes MD Helicopters, Stila Cosmetics and Rand McNally, a map company.

 “The truth is the equity ownership does matter and it goes to the heart of what this case will be about, and that goes to control,” said Brian Lohan, a Sidley Austin attorney who represents holders of Zohar notes.
-He said the bankruptcy filing was“very surprising,” a point echoed by others, who said they had no warning the company was considering Chapter 11.
+He said the bankruptcy filing was “very surprising,” a point echoed by others, who said they had no warning the company was considering Chapter 11.

 Nestor told Sontchi the equity ownership did not matter investors would eventually be paid off, resolving their dispute with Tilton.